Introduction

 - Build a prompt: combine the instructions (“answer based on this context”), the matching chunks, and the user’s question

-- Generate the answer: send the prompt to the AI and get back an answer that’s grounded in your actual documents
+- Generate the answer: send the prompt to the AI and get back an answer grounded in your actual documents

 Here’s what that looks like as a diagram: